niyorn/cssttr/README.md

 ![Skip to main](read-me-assets/skip-to-main.gif "Skip to main")

 # To do this weekend
-1. De eerste patterns zijn (responsive) vormgegeven.
-2. De layout-keuzes maken de content prettig in het gebruik
 3. Er is in elk geval gebruik gemaakt van flexbox, grid, en van de technieken uit hoofdstuk 6.32, 6.33, 7.36, (7.38), 7.40
-4. De pagina is bruikbaar op oude browsers

-~ Monday: Ask teacher if it's better to create responsive content first or create a resonsive layout to put content in.

-~ Monday: Ask what responsive is in this context.
-Do we need to develop the site for mobile or not?